 The coffee culture in Panama City has grown exponentially since I moved here in 2011.
 Back then, there were maybe two places in the whole city that specialized in producing a good cup of joe.
-Now I have two coffee shops within walking distance of my apartment!
+Now, it’s easy to find a good coffee shop in nearly every neighborhood.

 On a worldwide level, Panama is not a country that is known as a major coffee growing region.
 Colombia or Brazil are usually the first to come to mind.
 However, the coffee produced in Panama is something special.
 The majority of it is grown in the Boquete region, which is the highlands area of the country.
 The spring-like climate and mountainous terrain are perfect for growing high-quality coffee beans.

 Panama has especially become famous for its Geisha coffee, which is some of the most expensive in the world.
 A pound of these magic beans can set you back $160.
 There’s a coffee shop in Brooklyn just started selling this stuff at a whopping $18 a cup.
 What is so special about Geisha coffee?
 You have to try it to find out.
 It’s smooth, fruity, almost tea-like, and will taste unlike any coffee you have tried before.
 Not everyone who tries it has an orgasm, but it’s something unique to have while you are in Panama and you can find it in most specialty coffee shops here for $6 – $9 a cup.

 However, there is also a lot of bad coffee sold in Panama as well.
 If you buy coffee from a street vendor, drink whatever your hotel is serving in the morning, or visit a Starbucks, please do not judge your coffee experience in Panama based on this.